 If I had any doubts about whether or not she recognized me, they were put to rest during a conversation she had with the doctor.
 “Don’t make me mad!” she told him playfully.
 “I made a medical student cry on Friday, you know.”

 The fellow in the room was more than a little concerned about that tidbit of information.
 “Really?” he said.
 “Who?”

 Oh dear God, I thought fervently, please do not remember.

 “Oh, I don’t know,” she said.
 “I can never remember.”

 And that was how I began to go by Kathleen on this particular service.
 The nurse started calling me Kathleen, the resident did the same, and pretty soon, just about everyone was calling me Kathleen.
 And then I couldn’t correct them, because I would have to fess up as to why I let them call me Kathleen in the first place.

 I think it’s a med school requirement to have had at least one rough day in the OR.
 Now that I’ve switched rotations several times, I think it’s safe to go back to being called Katy.
 Although I’m still going to wear my glasses during every single surgery I ever go to, probably for the rest of my life.
 And I will definitely be introducing myself as Kathleen during my surgery rotation, just in case.

-Read more experiences from current third year medical students.
+Read more experiences from current medical students.
 Subscribe to our blog!